 - It is a hardy plant that grows well in different environments, but it prefers high temperatures and dry conditions.
 The only requirement for milk thistle is a well-draining soil.

-- It is a very drought tolerant plant and prefers dry conditions.
-It should not be necessary to water milk thistle unless there are very extreme conditions of drought.
+- It should not be necessary to water milk thistle unless there are very extreme conditions of drought.